UniMath/agda-unimath/src/foundation/symmetric-binary-relations.lagda.md

 for any two elements `x y : A`, where `{x,y}` is the _standard unordered pair_ consisting of `x` and `y`.

+Note that a symmetric binary relation R on a type is just a [symmetric operation](foundation.symmetric-operations.md) from `A` into a universe `𝒰`.

 ## Definitions

 ### Symmetric binary relations